 The following definitions shall apply to the language of Chapter 4779. of the Revised Code:

-(A) "Accommodative" as defined at division (A) of section 4779.01 of the Revised Code means in addition that the item is designed to conform to the anatomy of the particular individual who purchases and wears the item, but does not have the added value of the capacity to be custom fitted or custom fabricated for use by a particular individual, and is sold off-the-shelf on a retail basis.
+(A) "Accommodative" as defined at division (A) of section 4779.01 of the Revised Code means in addition that the item is designed to conform to the anatomy of the particular individual who purchases and wears the item., .
+"Accommodative" may describe an item sold on a strictly retail basis, but may also describe an item requiring custom fitting or custom fabricating as required by patient presentation and medical order.

 (B) "Arch support" as used in division (G) of section 4779.01 of the Revised Code means an item sold off-the-shelf on a retail basis to be accommodative to the anatomy of the foot for the person who uses it; and which is not custom fitted or custom fabricated, and is not provided to fill a doctor's order or healthcare prescription.